 Potential Pitfalls: One potential pitfall is that I will fail to see the predicted trends in failure trials due to changes in geometry across the learning process (i.e., as animals learn to generalize).
 It is conceivable that earlier trials are marked by lower CCGP scores in both correct and error trials, which might diminish any comparisons made between the two outcomes.
 Two approaches are possible in mitigating this confound.
 First, I will conduct separate analyses by learning epoch, to show that CCGP score increases with overall performance on correct trials but fails to do so with error trials.
 Also, I will restrict my analysis to trials made only after a criterion level of performance is reached, thereby controlling for the learning process.

-A second pitfall could arise from multiple types of error trials.
-While errors might be related to differences in the geometry of neural representations, I will need to exclude errors due to attentional lapses or random reward-seeking behavior unrelated to decisions based on task representations.
-There are several ways to protect against this kind of pitfall.
-First, I will constrain my analysis to error trials when the animal was maintaining fixation throughout the trial.
-This will guarantee that the animal was engaged in the task while errors occurred.
-A second check against attentional lapses will be to compare CCGP scores for the variable context with those of variables also known to be implicated in the task.
-For example, the variable reward outcome has been shown to have a high level CCGP score in these areas.
-The absence of such findings here would serve as grounds to reject trials based on attentional lapses.

 BIBLIOGRAPHY

 [1] Rudy JW, O’Reilly RC.
 Contextual fear conditioning, conjunctive representations, pattern completion, and the hippocampus.
 Behav Neurosci 19991201; 113: 867.